 I found a company online called Island Transfer and Tours, and it was awesome.
-It was just $55 round-trip for two of us for a large, clean and air-conditioned van.
-We had the same driver both trips (he even remembered us!), and he was really great.
+It was just $55 round-trip for two of us for a large, clean, and air-conditioned van.
+We had the same driver both trips (he even remembered us!).
+He was really great.

 When we arrived at the Hyatt Zilara, we were greeted with cold sparkling wine.
-This was a nice touch given that the open-air lobby was warm thanks to the Jamaican heat.
+This was a nice touch given that the open-air lobby was warm and humid.

 As we checked-in, we were told we had been upgraded to a swim-up suite.
 It was unclear if this was because of my Discoverist status thanks to my Hyatt credit card or because we were on our honeymoon.
 Either way, we were really excited about this!